-The characterization of mean lithium grades is based on drill core assays of exploration campaign No. (8) only.
-In the following the reason is stated for the chosen methodology.
+The characterization of mean lithium grades is based exclusively on drill core assays of exploration campaign No. (8) (Table 44) and is explained below

-Determination of lithologic core intervals of exploration campaign No. 8 has been proven against multi-element assay data (Li, Sn, W, SiO2, Na2O, K2O, MgO, Fe2O3, Zn, Sc, La) as well as against drill core photographic documentation and the drill cores itself.
-It became evident that lithologic core intervals of the Zinnwald lithium deposit could not be determined correctly in all cases by just examining the drill core on the first run.
-Hydrothermal bleaching activity as well as fine grained mineral dissemination - as an effect of metasomatic alteration - can produce intervals that pretend to be unaltered granite when examined by common macroscopic methods.
-Moreover, shifts between greisen, greisenized granite and unaltered granite can be sharp but in most of the cases they are diffuse.
+The determination of lithologic core intervals of exploration campaign No. 8 was critically compared with the results of multi-element assay data (i.e., Li, Sn, W, SiO2, Na2O, K2O, MgO, Fe2O3, Zn, Sc, La), drill core photographic documentation, as well as the drill cores itself.

+It became evident, that lithologic core intervals of the Zinnwald lithium deposit could not always be correctly determined in the first run.

+Hydrothermal bleaching activity, as well as fine grained mineral dissemination - as an effect of metasomatic alteration - can produce intervals that pretend to be unaltered granite when examined by common macroscopic methods.

+In addition, although contacts between greisen, greisenized granite and unaltered granite can be sharp, they are diffuse in most cases.

-Now having the knowledge of 25 in detail investigated drill holes, it questioned that greisenized granite and unaltered granite intervals have been determined correctly during the exploration campaigns No.s (1), (2), (3) and (4).
+Now having the knowledge of 25 in detail investigated drill holes, it is questioned that greisenized granite and unaltered granite intervals have been determined correctly during the exploration campaigns No.s (1), (2), (3) and (4).

-Despite this greisen intervals have been described correctly all the time, because they are easily distinguishable by macroscopic means.
+Apart from that, it can be assumed that the actual greisen intervals were correctly described in the other campaigns because they can be clearly differentiated macroscopically.
 Geologists of the named campaigns did not have the opportunity to conduct a verification of their lithologic determination because drill cores have not been assayed at all or have been assayed only for the determined greisen intervals.